COG-UK/docs/majora-api.md

 Where `username` is your COG-UK CLIMB username and `token` is your secret API key.
 If you do not have access to COG-UK CLIMB, [register for a COG-UK account](https://majora.covid19.climb.ac.uk/forms/register).
-Your key will be emailed to you once your account has been approved.

 Existing users can check their key by [viewing their profile](https://majora.covid19.climb.ac.uk/accounts/profile).
 **Treat your key as securely as your password.
 Anyone with your key can perform API actions, as you**.